bloominstituteoftechnology/web-sprint-challenge-javascript-fundamentals/README.md

 1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)

+.forEach will run through every single item in the array and can manipulate the data whereas .map does not manipulate the data

 2. Explain the difference between a callback and a higher order function.

+A callback is fed into a higher order function while a higher order function rests above the others and is not passed into any other functions.

 3. What is closure?

+Closure is when a function reaches outside of its current scope to find data points that are not defined within it.

 4. Describe the four rules of the 'this' keyword.

+Window- defaults to the window or returns undefined in strict mode

+Implicit Binding - looks to the left of the dot

+Explicit Binding - .call will immediatly invoke the function / .apply will immediately invoke the function

+New Binding - constructs a new object that 'this' points to

 5. Why do we need super() in an extended class?

+This keyword is used to access and call functions on an object's parent.
+Used in a constructor, this keyword appears alone.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.